 List-making has been a great tool in helping me to determine what new releases (or hyped products) I’d most like to own.
 Now when I think about making a purchase, I pause to consider the following:

 - Will I still love this product once the initial hype or fervor dies down?

 - Would I buy this product if it weren’t on sale or it wasn’t limited edition?

 - Will this product fill a gap in my collection or do I already own this product (in another form)?

 - Am I buying this product because I love the packaging or the product inside?

-Although some may feel that I’m already failing at my own challenge, I want to reiterate that I view this May as a win.
-Despite going over budget this past month, I feel I’ve set good groundwork for future success.
-To make up for this month’s short-comings, my goal is to buy no new products during the month of June.
+Although some may feel that I’m already failing at my own Beauty Low Buy challenge, I view this May as a win.
+Despite going over budget, I’ve set the good groundwork for future success.

 Interested in following along with my Low Buy Journey?
 Check out my Low Buy Introduction.